RobertZetterlund/intro-to-ai/assignment8/report.md

 Disadvantages
 - Value iteration needs to perform calculations on all the states in every iteration.
 This will be heavy if the state space is large and hence A* star will be much quicker.
-- Since value iteration need to perform calculations on all states
+- Since value iteration in each iteration needs to perform calculations on all states, it will not work if the state space is infinite.